moshiur25524/lucky-one-public/README.md

 # Lucky one

-The live site of the project [Create React App](https://github.com/facebook/create-react-app).
+The live site of the project [Lucky one live site](https://gorgeous-kringle-d230cd.netlify.app/).

 ## Available Scripts